mikekppp/singleton-swift-macro-mikekppp/README.md

 # ⚙️ Singleton Macro for Swift classes

-The [singleton-swift-macro-mikekppp](https://github.com/mikekppp/singleton-swift-macro-mikekppp) Swift Macro provides an easy way to create Singletons in a Swift package or Xcode project.
-Placing a `@Singleton` attribute on your Class, Struct, or Actor will imbue the characteristics of a classic Singleton on that object.
+The [singleton-swift-macro-mikekppp](https://github.com/mikekppp/singleton-swift-macro-mikekppp) Swift Macro provides an easy way to create [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern) in a Swift package or Xcode project.
+Placing a `@Singleton` attribute on your Class, Struct, or Actor will imbue the characteristics of a classic [Swift Singleton](https://developer.apple.com/documentation/swift/managing-a-shared-resource-using-a-singleton) on that object.
 In addition, your Class, Struct, or Actor may need additional initialization when first instantiated.
 For that reason, this macro also makes a call to a `privateInit()` method from within the "standard Swift Singleton" `private init()` template to allow for one time initialization of your Singleton.
 See below for details on how this macro expands.

 ## Usage: